JHurricane96/code_character_player_docs/overview.rst

 Progressing
 -----------

-The preliminary round will consist of 5 levels each accompanied by an AI of increasing intelligence bundled in with the application.
+The preliminary round will consist of 3 levels each accompanied by an AI of increasing intelligence bundled in with the application.

-The top 8 teams will progress to the finals where they (or rather their AIs) get to face off against each other in a bloody brawl.
+The second round has been cancelled.
+The top three in the leaderboard in round 1 get prizes.

+The event ends on March 5th, at 23:59 hours.

 Execution Order
 ---------------